Bobby Layne: College football

-In 1946, the Longhorns were ranked first in the preseason for the first time, but after beating #20 Arkansas, they were upset by #16 Rice and later by unranked TCU.
+In 1946, the Longhorns were ranked first in the preseason for the first time, but after beating No. 20 Arkansas, they were upset by #16 Rice and later by unranked TCU.
 They went 8–2, finished third in the conference, ranked fifteenth nationally, and missed out on any bowl games.
 Layne led the Southwest Conference in total offense (1420 yards), total passing (1115 yards), and punting average (42 yards).
 Despite the unexpected finish, Layne was named All-Conference again and finished eighth in Heisman Trophy balloting to Glenn Davis of Army.

 In 1947, Blair Cherry replaced Dana X. Bible as head coach at Texas and he decided to install the T-formation offense.
 Cherry, Layne, and their wives spent several weeks in Wisconsin studying the new offense at the training camps of the Chicago Bears and Chicago Cardinals of the National Football League.
 The change was a success, as Layne led the Southwest Conference in passing yards, made the All-Conference and All-American teams, and finished sixth in Heisman Trophy voting to John Lujack of Notre Dame.
 The Longhorns, after beating #19 North Carolina, started the season ranked third.
-They then beat #15 Oklahoma, but as happened in 1945, Texas was again denied an undefeated season by a missed extra point.
-After coming back once against Walker's number-8 SMU, Texas again found itself behind late in the game.
+They then beat No. 15 Oklahoma, but as happened in 1945, Texas was again denied an undefeated season by a missed extra point.
+After coming back once against Walker's No. 8 SMU, Texas again found itself behind late in the game.

 Layne engineered a fourth-quarter touchdown drive that would have tied the game, but kicker Frank Guess pushed the extra point wide and the Longhorns lost 14–13.
 They fell to eighth, and finished behind SMU in the Southwest Conference, but gained an invitation to the Sugar Bowl, where Layne and the Longhorns beat number-six Alabama.
 As a result of his 10-of-24, 183-yard performance, Layne won the inaugural Miller-Digby award presented to the game's most valuable player.
 The Longhorns finished ranked fifth, the best finish in Layne's career.
+Layne finished 6th in Heismann voting that season as well.
 Layne finished his Texas career with a school-record 3,145 passing yards on 210 completions and 400 attempts and 28 wins.

 Layne was one of the first inductees into the Cotton Bowl Hall of Fame and made the Cotton Bowl's All-Decade team (1937–1949) for the 1940s.
 Later, both of Layne's sons, Rob and Alan, played college football.
 Robert L. Layne Jr., was a kicker for Texas, playing on the 1969 national championship team, and Alan played tight end for TCU in 1973.